David Luiz Profile

 |Birthplace||Diadema, State of São Paulo, Brazil|

-David Luiz is a Brazilian defender who plays for Arsenal in the Premier League.
+David Luiz is a Brazilian defender who plays for Flamengo in his native country.

-He came to prominence in Europe during his time at Benfica, and later went on to play for Chelsea and Paris Saint-Germain.
+He came to prominence in Europe during his time at Benfica, and later went on to play for Chelsea, Paris Saint-Germain and Arsenal.

 Luiz mainly plays as a centre-back, but has been used as a holding midfielder and a full-back during his career.

 David Luiz was signed by Chelsea from Benfica in January 2011, for a reported fee of €25million with Nemanja Matic moving from the Blues to Benfica as part of the deal.

 David Luiz got off to a fine start at Stamford Bridge, scoring some crucial goals, including ones against Manchester United and Manchester City.